MewtR/Receiver/README.md

 # Receiver

 A silly android app that allows you to send notifications to your phone.
-Definetly needs more testing.
+Definitely needs more testing.

 ### Usage